 Stress the drawbacks of a lower price point

 In many cases, lower prices will come with a drawback.
 If you can explain the drawbacks of the lower price, you can persuade people to pay your premium prices.

 A good example of this is RackSpace.
 They are one of the largest hosting companies and possibly one of the most expensive.
 They charge a lot, but their uptime rate is phenomenal.

 If you ever speak with one of their sales representatives, they’ll quickly explain that they are expensive but that they rarely, if ever, go down.
 They’ll also explain that their competitors may be cheaper but that they tend to go down more often.
 Finally, they’ll close hard at the end by asking you what it would cost you for every minute your website was down.

 For this reason, they have done extremely well with their high price points.
 The company is worth almost 9 billion dollars as of today.

 There are a lot of little tricks you can do to make your price points seem like they are lower than they actually are.

-If you want to learn more about physiological pricing, you should check out this blog post on KISSmetrics.
+If you want to learn more about psychology of pricing, you should check out this blog post on KISSmetrics.
 It has some great tactics with examples you can use and learn from.

-I want to know how the tactics above work for you, so feel free to leave a comment with your findings or with any other ways you handle price objections.
+I want to know how the tactics above worked for you, so feel free to leave a comment with your findings or with any other way you handle price objections.